Smart Triage

 Approach and insights

-Exploring explainable AI to ensure transparency and trust.
+Exploring explainable AI for trust and clarity

-Creating high-fi prototype for testing, implementation, and hospital pitches.
+High-fi prototyping for testing, implementation, and hospital pitches.

 Insights